Nations, Nationalities and Peoples' Day

-The Nations, Nationalities, and Peoples' Day (የብሄር ብሄረሰቦች ቀን) is a national holiday in Ethiopia celebrating all ethnic groups of Ethiopia since fully guaranteed under Federal Democratic Republic of Ethiopia Constitution on 8 December 1994.
-Officially started observation in 2006, the day affirms economic and political affinity and equal rights of the "nations of Ethiopia" by culture and language with harmony and tolerance.

-In this case, the Day celebrating on 8 December.
-During opening ceremony, Prime Minister Meles Zenawi said that "the Day is an occasion in which the Ethiopian Nations, Nationalities and Peoples make a solemn to develop their language and culture and also forge strong cooperation."
+The Nations, Nationalities, and Peoples' Day (የብሄር ብሄረሰቦች ቀን) is a national holiday in Ethiopia that observes the FDRE Constitution Article 39 recognition of Nations, Nationalities and Peoples.
+Officially observed since 2006, the day affirms harmony, tolerance, and equal rights for the people of Ethiopia's cultures and languages, and economic and political affinity.
+Former Prime Minister Meles Zenawi stated "the Day is an occasion in which the Ethiopian Nations, Nationalities and Peoples…develop their language and culture and also forge strong cooperation."

-Celebration includes festivals participating the country's eighty ethnic groups gathering in every cities and dancing with their music and traditional attire to demonstrate unity and diversity.
-High-profile government officials also presented at the event.
+Celebration includes festivals showcasing the country's eighty different ethnic groups in various cities, with traditional dancing, music, and attire to demonstrate the country's unity and diversity.
+High-profile government officials are often present at the event.